 respect for those who have hazed them.
 Just like other forms of victimization, hazing breeds mistrust, apathy and alienation.

-Myth #5: If someone agrees to participate in an activity, it can't be considered hazing.
+Misperception #5: If someone agrees to participate in an activity, it can't be considered hazing.

 Fact: In states that have laws against hazing, consent of the victim can't be used as a defense in a civil suit.
 This is because even if someone agrees to participate in a potentially hazardous action it may not be true consent when considering the peer pressure and desire to belong to the group.

-Myth #6: It's difficult to determine whether or not a certain activity is hazing--it's such a gray area sometimes.
+Misperception #6: It's difficult to determine whether or not a certain activity is hazing--it's such a gray area sometimes.

 Fact: It's not difficult to decide if an activity is hazing if you use common sense.
 Is this activity showing concern for the well-being for all members of the group?
 Besides, when in doubt, you can always ask an administrator.

-Myth # 7: Princeton doesn’t happen at Princeton.
+Misperception # 7: Princeton doesn’t happen at Princeton.